Xilinx/Vitis-Tutorials/docs/Pathway3/HardwareExec.md

   xbutil query
   ```

 The board status, compute unit status, and so on display.
-For more information about `xbutil`, refer to the *Vitis Environment Reference Materials*.
+For more information about `xbutil`, refer to the [Vitis Environment Reference Materials](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/yxl1556143111967.html).

 ## Next Steps

 You should have an understanding of the steps required for building and running an application in the Vitis core development kit.
 These include coding the software program and kernel, building the application, running software and hardware emulation, viewing reports, and running the application on an accelerator card.
 The next steps will be to use this understanding to [build your first program](/docs/my-first-program).
 </br>
 <hr/>
 <p align="center"><b><a href="/docs/vitis-getting-started/">Return to Getting Started Pathway</a> — <a href="./README.md">Return to Start of Tutorial</a></b></p>